 What are the key challenges affecting the airline crew management market?

 Despite an increasing demand for pilots and cabin crew, the competition is fierce and many airlines are struggling.
 Today, people have a more dynamic and international lifestyle, which a top-tier employer also needs to adapt to.
 Emergence of new technological developments may also change the industry and market requirements dramatically.
 Still, key challenges are providing flexibility, affordability and compliance.

 What do you enjoy most about your job?

-There is never a dull moment at OSM Aviation, and working with so many talented and resourceful people is truly inspirational.
+There is never a dull moment at OSM, and working with so many talented and resourceful people is truly inspirational.
 The symbioses of working in a vibrant and team-oriented environment, and having the opportunity to bring sustainable and positive change to the industry, and the people working in it, is very rewarding and what keeps me going.

 OSM represents change to a wellestablished and traditional industry, and our business is sometimes faced with misconceptions.
 It is always challenging to introduce innovative solutions to conservative markets, but opposing change is, on the contrary, fatal.